 As you can see, not much is happening here either.
 It's just calls to two other files.
 And so it goes on.

 The next files start to get into some serious PHP program code and make further calls to other files, including calls to the MySQL database to obtain actual data.
 In the end, the PHP Interpreter sends an HTML file to the server, which then sends the HTML file to your browser to tell it how to display the blog page for you.
+The amazing thing is that all of this usually happens within in a second or so.
+And it's done in Canberra :-)

 If you view the source code on the blog page, all you see is the HTML code and content that was returned to your browser from the server via the PHP Interpreter.